BlogCustomer Feedback

 This is particularly important for SaaS businesses, which, on average, have a 5-7% churn rate

-You want to use the CES metric and data it provides to minimize that percentage.
+You want to use the CES metric and the data it provides to minimize that percentage.
 A smooth customer experience means loyal clients and lower customer churn.

 4. Customers who give high CES scores are likely to repurchase